chipsalliance/rocket-chip/README.md

 * **chisel**
 ([https://github.com/ucb-bar/chisel](https://github.com/ucb-bar/chisel)):
 At Berkeley, we write RTL in Chisel.
-For those whom are not familiar with Chisel, please go take a look at [http://chisel.eecs.berkeley.edu](http://chisel.eecs.berkeley.edu).
+For those who are not familiar with Chisel, please go take a look at [http://chisel.eecs.berkeley.edu](http://chisel.eecs.berkeley.edu).
 We have submoduled a specific git commit tag of the Chisel compiler rather